Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: System model

-Before proceeding to the system design and analysis, some considerations are needed about the channel hardening and favourable propagation.
-First of all, we note that, given the $k$-th UE composite signature in \eqref{eq:composite_signature}, the case of a traditional MIMO array with $N_R = N_A$ active antennas can be obtained by letting $\bH=\bP=\bI_{N_A}$.
-For such a system, as it is well known, under the assumed uncorrelated fast fading realizations across antennas, both \textit{favourable propagation} and \textit{channel hardening} are observed for increasing values of $N_A$.
-Favourable propagation refers to the fact that the inner product between two different channel signatures converges to zero almost surely as the number of antennas diverges, while channel hardening refers to the fact that the squared magnitudes of the composite signatures converge to a deterministic value (that is the corresponding large scale fading coefficient multiplied by the number of antennas) as the antenna array size grows large.
-For finite values of the number of antennas, the favourable propagation condition can be checked by verifying that
+Before proceeding to the system design and analysis, some considerations are needed about the channel hardening and favorable propagation.
+First of all, we note that, given the UE $k$ composite signature in \eqref{eq:composite_signature}, the case of a traditional MIMO array with $\Nr \!=\! \Na$ active antennas can be obtained by letting $\bH\!=\!\bP\!=\!\bI_{\Na}$.
+For such a system, as it is well known, under the assumption of uncorrelated fast fading realizations across antennas, both \textit{favorable propagation} and \textit{channel hardening} phenomena are observed increasing values of $\Na$.
+Favorable propagation refers to the fact that the inner product between two different channel signatures converges to zero almost surely as the number of antennas diverges, while channel hardening refers to the fact that the squared magnitudes of the composite signatures converge to a deterministic value (that is the corresponding large scale fading coefficient multiplied by the number of antennas) as the antenna array size grows large.
+For finite values of the number of antennas, the favorable propagation condition can be checked by verifying that

 for all $k \neq j$, when the number of antennas grow large, while the channel hardening condition is checked by verifying that